Optimal Information Acquisition Under Intervention: Model

 \section{Model}

-We consider the problem of a forecaster (pronoun `he') who must predict the future value of a variable $y$ (the ``outcome''), which is a function of the state of the economy and of a policy variable which will be decided by a policy-maker (PM, pronoun `she').
+We consider the problem of a forecaster who must predict the future value of a variable $y$ (the ``outcome''), which is a function of the state of the economy and of a policy variable which will be decided by a PM.
 Concretely, we assume that

 where $\theta$ is the unknown state of the economy, $a$ is the policy action of the PM, and $\epsilon$ is a zero-mean random variable, which is independent of $\theta$ and has variance $\tau^2$.
 We assume that $\theta\sim N(\bar{\theta},\frac{1}{t})$ -- that is, $\bar{\theta}$ is the mean and $t$ is the precision (the inverse of the variance) of the prior distribution of the state.
 To simplify computations we normalize the prior mean to zero, i.e. we assume $\bar{\theta}=0$.